Skip to Main Content

 What Causes It?

-The macula, a part of your eye’s retina, is made of cells called rods and cones that are sensitive to light and needed for central vision.
+The macula, a part of your eye's retina, is made of cells, called rods and cones, which are sensitive to light and are needed for central vision.
 Underneath the macula is a layer of blood vessels called the choroids, which provides blood to the macula.
 A layer of tissue on the retina called the retinal pigment epithelium (RPE) keeps the macula healthy by transporting nutrients from the blood vessels to the macula and moving waste products from the macula to the blood vessels.

 As you get older, the RPE can thin and not move nutrients and waste back and forth as efficiently.
 Waste builds up in the macula, and cells in the macula become damaged from lack of blood, affecting your vision.

-With dry AMD, RPE cells lose their color and don’t get rid of waste products from the rods and cones.
+With dry AMD, RPE cells lose their color and do not get rid of waste products from the rods and cones.
 As waste builds up, the rods and cones deteriorate.